beezdrickz/MiniPerpus/README.md

 # MiniPerpus
-Basic Perpustakaan microservice with kafka as messaging
+Basic Perpustakaan microservice with kafka as messaging for user service, book Service, order service